UCMJ Article 134

 • the discharge was willful and wrongful; and

-• the discharge was under circumstances such as to endanger human life.
+• The discharge was under circumstances such as endangering human life.

 Carrying a concealed weapon applies to anyone who unlawfully carries a dangerous weapon concealed on or about his person and must be demonstrated by proving:

-• the accused carried a certain weapon concealed on or about the accused’s person;
+• the accused carried a specific weapon concealed on or about the accused’s person;

 • the carrying was unlawful; and